radius-project/docs/docs/content/reference/limitations.md

 ## Radius control plane

-### `rad install kubernetes` and `rad env init kubernetes` installs Dapr and Contour in addition to Radius
+### `rad install kubernetes` and `rad init` installs Contour in addition to Radius

-Dapr and Contour are also both installed into the `radius-system` namespace to help get you up and running quickly for our quickstarts and tutorial.
+Contour is also installed into the `radius-system` namespace to help get you up and running quickly for our quickstarts and tutorial.
 This is a point-in-time limitation that will be addressed with richer environment customization in a future update.

-While Contour is required for Radius gateways and routes, you can manually delete the [Dapr Helm chart](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/#uninstall-dapr-on-kubernetes) if you do not use Dapr.

 ## Radius resources